allenai/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 ---
-title: 'Hyperparameter Optimization with Optuna'
+title: 'Hyperparameter Optimization'
-description: "This chapter gives a basic tutorial for optimizing the hyperparameters of your model."
+description: "This chapter gives a basic tutorial for optimizing the hyperparameters of your model, using Optuna as an example."
 type: chapter
 ---